-Prior to McKnight, McGeveran was Senior Vice President for the Governance & Sustainable Investment at F&C Asset Management, a London-based, $150-billion asset manager (now BMO Global Asset Management).
-McGeveran built F&C’s market-leading socially responsible investment business and served as a senior manager to one of the industry’s largest teams.
-She has served on advisory committees for companies such as ExxonMobil and General Electric and for industry groups such as the International Petroleum Industry Environmental Conservation Association (IPIECA).
+Prior to McKnight, McGeveran was senior vice president for governance and sustainable investment at F&C Asset Management, a London-based commercial asset manager (now BMO Global Asset Management).
+From 1999, McGeveran built F&C’s market-leading socially responsible investment business and served as a senior manager to one of the industry’s largest teams.
+She was previously managing director of Green America, a national nonprofit consumer and investor education organization.

 McGeveran is an independent trustee of the Boston Trust & Walden Funds, a longtime leader in incorporating environmental, social, and governance priorities into its investment approach.
 She has also served on advisory committees for companies such as ExxonMobil and General Electric and was an original member of the US Advisory Committee for the FTSE4Good indexes.
 McGeveran grew up outside Boston and graduated from Carleton College.